xihajun/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

-The **Happy Joy Group** has been a new group founded by Junfan Huang and @xihajun for machine learning, computer vision research in 2021.
+The **Happy Joy Group** has been a new group founded by Junfan Huang and Zhiyun Gong for machine learning, computer vision research in 2021.